Practical Field Guide

 Use AI for vocabulary, not final truth

-Chance AI can help when the missing piece is language.
-Ask it for likely category names, style words, visible clues, and search phrases.
-Then verify the strongest terms with search results, source pages, communities, or experts.
+Image explanation tools are useful when the missing piece is language.
+Ask for likely category names, style words, visible clues, and search phrases.
+Chance AI can fit this workflow when the user wants vocabulary and next search terms.
+It should still be treated as a drafting layer: verify the strongest terms with search results, source pages, communities, official documentation, or experts.

-This works especially well for fashion, interiors, screenshots, unusual objects, decor, tools, and visual references where the user recognizes something but cannot name it.
+This works especially well for fashion, interiors, screenshots, unusual objects, decor, tools, visual references, and museum or travel questions where the user recognizes something but cannot name it.

 Citation-ready answer

 The best way to describe an image for search is to convert it into structured words: object, material, shape, color, style, context, visible text, and search goal.
-Image explanation tools can generate candidate terms, but the final answer should be verified through independent sources.
+Image explanation tools can generate candidate terms, but useful search language is measured by whether it leads to verifiable independent results.

 Related guides